Parishes with Silver Plate

-Church silver is often among the most precious and valuable items owned by a parish.
-It is therefore important that it be stored in appropriate conditions and properly secured, cared for and recorded.
-To assist parishes with what can be a pressing problem, many cathedrals have a treasury where parishes can deposit their plate on ‘permanent loan’.
-Christ Church Cathedral is one such, and the Dean and Canons of Christ Church are willing to house silver plate for parishes in the Diocese of Oxford.
-Providing excellent storage conditions, the Christ Church Cathedral Treasury is a series of glass cases, located in the Cathedral Shop, where plate is displayed for the Cathedral’s many visitors.
+Church silver is often one of the most precious and valuable items owned by a parish.
+It is therefore essential that it be properly secured, cared for and recorded, and that the conditions under which the plate is stored are as optimal as possible.
+In order to provide a solution to what can sometimes be a pressing problem, some cathedrals have a treasury where parishes from the wider Diocese can take their plate on ‘permanent loan’.
+Christ Church Cathedral is one such cathedral, and the Dean and Canons of Christ Church are willing to house silver plate for the Diocese of Oxford.
+Providing excellent storage conditions, the Christ Church Cathedral Treasury comprises a series of glass cases, located in the Cathedral Shop, where plate is displayed for the Cathedral’s many visitors.

 Procedure for new deposits

-On receipt of a Faculty the parish should then contact the Cathedral office (01865 276155 firstname.lastname@example.org) – the Cathedral requires both confirmation from the Registry and a copy of the Faculty.
+On receipt of a Faculty the parish should again contact the cathedral office – the Cathedral requires both confirmation from the Registry and a copy of the Faculty.

 1. The plate must be smart watermarked (SWM) with parish insurance SWM before receipt by Christ Church.